Klortho/flextree/README.md

 java -cp build/classes treelayout.measure.Measure
 ```

-# Porting to JavaScript

 * Figure out how Measure works
     * Creates a GenerateTrees object
     * The GenerateTrees object generates random trees
     * I think that Marshall does the wrapping, and calls the layout algorithm.

-* Need to create some test cases, with data in a format that can be reused for
+* [c] Need to create some test cases, with data in a format that can be reused for
   both Java and JavaScript.
     * Generate five random trees, and save them into the repo, along with
       results.
 These are my test cases, to make sure I don't break anything.

+* Mavenize
+    * Change package names to org.klortho.flextree

+* Generate a unit test that checks the five test cases
+    * Need to be able to read a tree from json

-* To do to the Java code:
+* To do to the Java code, before porting
+    * Get rid of hgap, vgap, addGap, etc.
     * The y coordinate should be computed as part of the layout
     * Change the name of the Paper class to Layout
     * Merge Marshall -> Paper (Layout)
     * Change Marshall's convert method into "wrap", inside Paper (Layout).
 It should
       be called by the layout() method.

+# Porting to JavaScript